-The Series 2024C Bonds will be issued in fully registered form in the denominations of \$5,000 and integral multiples thereof and will be held by DTC or its nominee, as securities depository with respect to the Series 2024C Bonds.
-See the subsection "Book-Entry System" below.
-Purchases of beneficial ownership interests in the Series 2024C Bonds will be made only in book-entry form and individual purchasers will not receive physical delivery of bond certificates.
-The Series 2024C Bonds will be dated the date of their issuance, will bear interest at the rates per annum set forth on the inside cover page hereof, calculated on the basis of a 360-day-year of twelve 30-day months, payable semi-annually on June 1 and December 1 of each year (an "Interest Payment Date"), beginning June 1, 2025, and will mature on December 1 in the years and in the principal amounts set forth on the inside cover page hereof.
-Interest on the Series 2024C Bonds shall be payable on each Interest Payment Date by wire, check or draft of the Trustee, as registrar, mailed to each registered owner at the address appearing in the records of the registrar on the record date, which is the 15th day (whether or not a business day) of the month preceding the applicable Interest Payment Date.
-However, if the Series 2024C Bonds are registered in the name of a Securities Depository or its nominee as registered owner or at the option of a registered owner of at least \$1,000,000 of the Series 2024C Bonds, payment shall be made by wire transfer pursuant to the wire instructions received by the Trustee from such registered owner.
+The Bonds will be issued in fully registered form in denominations of \$5,000 or integral multiples thereof and will be held by DTC, or its nominee, as securities depository with respect to the Bonds (see the subsection herein "Book-Entry-Only System").
+Purchases of beneficial ownership interests in the Bonds will be made only in bookentry form and individual purchasers will not receive physical delivery of bond certificates.
+The Bonds will be dated the date of their delivery, will bear interest at the rates per annum set forth on the inside cover page hereof, calculated on the basis of a 360-day year and twelve 30-day months, payable semi-annually on June 1 and December 1 of each year to maturity, commencing June 1, 2025 (each an "Interest Payment Date"), and will mature on December 1, in the years and in the principal amounts set forth on the inside cover page hereof.

+As long as the Bonds are held by DTC or its nominee, interest will be paid to Cede & Co., as nominee of DTC, in same day funds on each Interest Payment Date.
+If the book-entry system is discontinued, bond certificates will be delivered as described in the Bond Resolution, and the beneficial owners of the bonds (the "Bondholders") will become registered owners of the Bonds.
+Interest on the Bonds will be payable on each Interest Payment Date by wire, check or draft of U.S. Bank Trust Company, National Association, Richmond, Virginia, as registrar and paying agent (the "Registrar"), mailed to each registered owner at the address appearing in the records of the Registrar on the record date, which is the 15th day (whether or not a business day) of the month preceding the applicable Interest Payment Date.
+Principal of and premium, if any, on the Bonds are payable upon presentation of the Bonds at the designated trust office of the Registrar.